Sustainable Development Goal 11: Target 11.7: Provide access to safe and inclusive green and public spaces

-University campuses are found to have great potential to contribute to urban green areas development.
-Green spaces play an important role in improving quality of life and reducing stress and improving overall well-being, they have increasingly become an integrated part of the university campus.

-Universities also are widely recognized as a key driver of sustainability practices promotion, research, personal involvement, achievement of SDG goals through educational establishment.

-Target 11.a: "Strong national and regional development planning"
+Target 11.a: Strong national and regional development planning

 The full text of Target 11.a is "Support positive economic, social and environmental links between urban, peri-urban and rural areas by strengthening national and regional development planning".

 It has one indicator: Indicator 11.a.1 is the "Number of countries that have national urban policies or regional development plans that (a) respond to population dynamics; (b) ensure balanced territorial development, and (c) increase local fiscal space."

-This indicator is one of the key metrics to benchmark and monitors urbanization.
-It can serve as a gap analysis to support policy recommendations.
-Data sources for this indicator may include: Official documents such as National Urban Plan available in national and regional administrations, point of service surveys, database of national urban policies by United Nations, UrbanLex, a database of laws and policies on urban matters developed by UN-Habitat.

-There are currently no data available for this indicator.
+This indicator is "one of the key metrics to benchmark and monitor urbanization".
+However, there is currently no data available for this indicator.

-The New Urban Agenda was adopted by world leaders in 2016 and serves as a powerful tool for sustainable urban development for both developing and developed countries by providing a series of standards for sustainable urban development.
+The New Urban Agenda was adopted by world leaders in 2016 and provides a series of standards for sustainable urban development.

-In this agenda, world leaders are committed to: